input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 2. You need to know the following things:

    * Daedalus revision to propose.
-   * The `lastKnownBlockVersion`, seems to be always `'0.1.0'`.
+   * The `lastKnownBlockVersion`, according to the table below.
-   * The `voterIndex`, according to table below.
+   * The `voterIndex`, according to the table below.
+   * Signing key passphrase (optional).
-   * IP address of a privileged relay.
+   * IP address of a privileged relay (use `io info`).

 ## 1. Initialise params

     io -c NETWORK.yaml update-proposal init [DATE] --revision REVISION --block-version VER --voter-index N

-Where *DATE* is a string which identifies the update proposal (will be today's date in `YYYY-MM-DD` format by default).
+Where *DATE* is a string which identifies the update proposal.
+By default it will be today's date in `YYYY-MM-DD` format.
 The other values should be set as required.

 This command will create a template config file like `update-proposals/mainnet-2018-04-03/params.yaml`.